Dogs can be affected by spinal conditions from the neck to the mid and lower sections of the spine.

 “She has no issues.
 People need to know about this incredible technology,” said Diamond’s guardian.
 She was impressed with not only the treatment success but the level of professionalism, compassion, and knowledge of hyperbaric oxygen therapy from the veterinary practice.
 “Diamond’s veterinary doctor went above the call of duty…by recommending hyperbaric oxygen for our Diamond,” remarked Diamond’s guardian.

 HVM is the first company to partner with Emergency & Critical Care Veterinary Hospitals.
 Sharing in the same interest of promoting animals’ quality of life and relieving them of their pain and suffering, HVM places the Hyperbaric Oxygen Chamber in partnership with Veterinary Emergency and Critical Care Hospitals.
 Oxygen treatments given in the Chamber allow Veterinarians to deliver the most cost-effective consistently yet, positive results in the most challenging cases.

 - And many others

 Oxygen therapy is particularly well suited to treating animals.
 Research indicates that animals have around five times the accelerated rate of tissue healing than humans.
-Your Veterinarian can provide treatments in the Chamber which are customized according to condition.
-These treatments are in a duration of approximately 1 to 2 hours.
+Your Veterinarian can provide customized treatments in the Chamber according to condition.
+These treatments are in duration of approximately 1 to 2 hours.
 HBOT is a non-invasive and well-tolerated approach.
-100% oxygen breathed at 2 bar for 60 minutes is a remarkable safe regime for treatments.
+100% oxygen breathed at 2 bar for 60 minutes is a remarkably safe regime for treatments.

 100% oxygen breathed at 2 Bar for 60 minutes is a remarkably safe regime for treatment.
-Animals tolerate this therapy extremely well.
+Animals tolerate this therapy exceptionally well.

 List of some veterinary practices with a hyperbaric oxygen chamber